rasheedmo/rasheedmahmood/README.md

 I'm an experinced incident response manager in threat reporting, log analysis, and 24/7 security operations.

-## Objective
-My ojective is to advance my skills and to safe safeguard systems.
+My goal is to advance my skills and to safe safeguard systems.

 ## Projects
-- Detection Lab
+- SIEM Lab
 - SOC Automation Project

 ## Certifications